 But if you have the time to wait for a Berkey filter to do its job, you’ll be very happy with its performance in terms of water quality.

 Related: Do Berkey Filters Remove Lead from Water?

 Berkey purification systems have been independently tested by scientists, offering reassurance that the Berkey elements are capable of removing all the contaminants claimed by the manufacturer, including heavy metals, fluoride, chlorine, fluorine, and other harmful pollutants.
 They do this without removing the beneficial minerals, like calcium and magnesium, from water.

-Though the effectiveness of Berkey’s filters truly do live up to the company’s claims, it would be beneficial to Berkey if they were to obtain an NSF certification for contaminant removal, which should help put a stop to the controversial reviews online claiming that Berkey is a scam.
+Though the effectiveness of Berkey’s filters truly do live up to the company’s claims, it would be beneficial to Berkey if it were to obtain an NSF certification for contaminant removal.
+Recent news that Berkey falsified its claims of having tested its products to NSF Standards certainly doesn’t help its case.

 Reverse Osmosis Systems

 Comparing Berkey and reverse osmosis for speed of performance, reverse osmosis is the clear winner.
 Providing your own home’s water pressure is adequate – a minimum of 40 PSI – you shouldn’t have to wait for more than a second to get access to clean water.
 As soon as you turn on your faucet, water flowing through your plumbing will pass through the reverse osmosis system, which will produce the filtered water that comes out of your faucet.